mongodb/mongo/src/mongo/db/repl/README.md

 * Stay up to date with the primary (oplog fetching)
 * Update their sync source with their progress (`replSetUpdatePosition` commands)

-Each oplog entry is assigned an `OpTime` to describe when it occurred so other nodes can compare how up-to-date they are.
+Each oplog entry is assigned a unique `OpTime` to describe when it occurred so other nodes can compare how up-to-date they are.

 OpTimes include a timestamp and a term field.
 The term field indicates how many elections have occurred since the replica set started.